pdrogos02/crisp-take-home/README.md

 ![alt text](docs/.png/crisp_app_file_upload.png)

 The two files needed for uploading are a .csv input file and a .yml/.yaml config file.
-Both file types can be found in the found in the directory from the [above untar](#untar-shared-file).
+Both file types can be found in the directory of the [extracted submission file](#extract-shared-submission-file).
 The crisp_app is not intended to transform data of other file types at this time.

 Select the appropriate files (and file types) requested.
 Once complete, click `Upload`.
 The following message should appear: